edemaine/svgtiler/README.md

 On a web browser, you can include a `<script>` tag that points to `lib/svgtiler.js`, and the interface is available via `window.svgtiler`, though not all features are available or fully functional in this mode.
-While the full API is still in flux, the following subset should be stable:
+While the full API is still in flux and the best comments are in [svgtiler.coffee](src/svgtiler.coffee), here is a subset:

 * `new svgtiler.Mapping({map, init, preprocess, postprocess})`:
   Create a mapping the same as a file `export`ing